myayush/SocialMedia/README.md

+**Social Media Web App**
-A Social Media web app where users can create posts share with their followers & chat with each other.
+Where users can create posts share with their followers & chat with each other.